tamarin-prover/tamarin-prover/images/README.md

 The source file was also used as the basis for `tamarin-pixelart-large_grid.xcf` and `tamarin-pixelart-large_grid_details.xcf`.
-Both files are intended for the `gimp` editor.
-The latter file has more subtle shading and highlights.
+Both files are 420x420 pixels, and are intended for the `gimp` editor.
+The second file has more subtle shading and highlights.